Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 ```
 php -S 0.0.0.0:8000 -t /root/ > /dev/null 2>&1 & stunnel3 -d 443 -r 8000 -p /etc/stunnel/iphone.pem
 ```

+Usually you don't want to type in that long command to start a webserver,\
+you can put it in an .sh script and run it whenever you need that webserver running.

 You may want to remove "/dev/null 2>&1" if you want to debug php code that isn't working.\
 After running this it shouldn't output any text, but it should run two processes in the background that you can see with the "ps" command.